Kimeru29/Awesome-CSS/README.md

 # Awesome-CSS
-A couple of poor imitations of awesome sites.
+A couple of cheap imitations of awesome sites.
 Just for fun and practice